-- Skirts and shorts may be no shorter than the fingertips while standing.
-No spandex or tight-knit skirts will be allowed. - Loose-fitting shorts will be allowed.
-Shorts may be no shorter than the fingertips while standing.
-Tight fitting shorts commonly referred to as bicycle pants or weight lifting pants, will not qualify as shorts under this provision and, therefore, will not be allowed, unless worn underneath clothing that complies with the dress code. - Leggings and knit pants are appropriate for the classroom so long as a shirt covering the buttocks is worn. - Boxer shorts as outerwear are not appropriate for the classroom.
+- Skirts and shorts may be no shorter than the end of the student's fist while standing.
+No spandex or tight-knit skirts will be allowed.
+No portion of the student's buttocks may be exposed while wearing skirts or shorts even if the skirts or shorts fall within the fist rule. - Loose-fitting shorts will be allowed.
+Shorts may be no shorter than the end of the student's fist while standing.
+Tight fitting shorts commonly referred to as bicycle pants or weight lifting pants, will not qualify as shorts under this provision and, therefore, will not be allowed, unless worn underneath clothing that complies with the dress code.
+No portion of the student's buttocks may be exposed while wearing skirts or shorts even if the skirts or shorts fall within the fist rule. - Boxer shorts as outerwear are not appropriate for the classroom.